Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds: Orbifolds and their convex projective structures

 commutes for each $i=1,2$.
+We call the maps $f_{i}$, $i=1,2$, \emph{transition lifts}.
 An \emph{orbifold atlas} on $X$ is a set of compatible orbifold charts that covers $X$.
-An $n$\emph{-orbifold} is a paracompact Hausdorff topological space equipped with a maximal orbifold atlas.
+An $2$\emph{-orbifold} is a paracompact Hausdorff topological space equipped with a maximal orbifold atlas.
 Unless otherwise stated, we assume that the underlying topological space is connected.